 CCD data is analyzed with Gamry's Echem Analyst.
-By default, a CCD file plots with Cycle Number, Discharge Capacity and Charge Capacity on the X, Y and Y2 axes.
+By default, a CCD file plots with Cycle Number of the X-axis and both Discharge and Charge Capacity on the Y-axis.

-Axis transforms in the Echem Analyst allow the data to be plotted in the format you need.
+Axis transforms in the Echem Analyst allow calculations on CCD data.
 The X axis can be transformed from cycle number to time.
 Y axis transforms include:

-- Charge Capacity Capacitance
+- Charge Capacity

 - % Capacity

+- Energy

+- Step Duration

+- Capacitance

 - Coulombic Efficiency

-- Energy

 - Energy Efficiency

-- Step Duration